chrischernoff/chrischernoff.github.com/source/_posts/2013-03-19-setting-up-git-and-github-on-your-mac.md

 Usage: git credential-osxkeychain <get|store|erase>
 ```

-If you see these instructions, proceed to [Setup Github](#setupgithub).
+If see the above message, you are now able to access Git repositories using the HTTPS method.
+There's a very good chance that this is the only method you will need to access repositories and you can [move on to my final notes](#done).

 If you _don't_ have the keychain helper already installed, you'll see this instead:

 {% codeblock lang:bash %}
 git: 'credential-osxkeychain' is not a git command.
 See 'git --help'.